Home » Treatments/Research » VPPRN Patient-Powered Research » VPPRN Community Dashboard » Granulomatosis with Polyangiitis (GPA) VPPRN

 FATIGUE and VASCULITIS

-Fatigue: At the January 2024 check-in, 15% of patients with GPA reported no fatigue, on average.
-This is similar to the 12% reported in the VPPRN community.
+Fatigue: At the January 2025 check-in, 15% of patients with GPA reported no fatigue, on average, over the past 7 days.
+This is similar to the 14% reported in the VPPRN community.

 Patients with GPA